felimomo/Walleye-Revised-Paper/paper.md

 where $W_a$ is the average weight-at-age and $a_{hm}=6$ is the age at 50\% maturity (see @cahill2022unveiling for more details).
 The parameters $\alpha$ and $\beta$ describe the juvenile survival as a function of $SSB_t$.

-The model has stochastic dynamics via the parameter $r_t$, which is independently sampled at each timestep.
+The model has stochastic dynamics via the parameter $r_t$, which is independently sampled at each time-step.
 There are two types of events for the variable $r_t$:
 1) A normal recruitment year, in which $r_t$ is a log-normal variable $r_t\sim \mathrm{lognorm}(\mu=0, \sigma=1)$ (see, e.g., @quinn1999quantitative).
 2) A large recruitment year, in which $r_t\sim \mathrm{unif}(10,30)$.